onsip/sipjs.com/content/guides/server-configuration/asterisk-legacy.md

-icesupport=yes ; Tell Asterisk to use ICE for this peer context=default ; Tell Asterisk which context to use when this peer is dialing directmedia=no ; Asterisk will relay media for this peer transport=udp,ws,wss ; Asterisk will allow this peer to register on UDP or WebSockets force_avp=yes ; Force Asterisk to use avp.
-Introduced in Asterisk 11.11 dtlsenable=yes ; Tell Asterisk to enable DTLS for this peer dtlsverify=fingerprint ; Tell Asterisk to verify DTLS fingerprint dtlscertfile=/etc/asterisk/keys/asterisk.pem ; Tell Asterisk where your DTLS cert file is dtlssetup=actpass ; Tell Asterisk to use actpass SDP parameter when setting up DTLS rtcp_mux=yes ; Tell Asterisk to do RTCP mux
+icesupport=yes ; Tell Asterisk to use ICE for this peer context=default ; Tell Asterisk which context to use when this peer is dialing directmedia=no ; Asterisk will relay media for this peer transport=udp,ws ; Asterisk will allow this peer to register on UDP or WebSockets force_avp=yes ; Force Asterisk to use avp.
+Introduced in Asterisk 11.11 dtlsenable=yes ; Tell Asterisk to enable DTLS for this peer dtlsverify=no ; Tell Asterisk to not verify your DTLS certs dtlscertfile=/etc/asterisk/keys/asterisk.pem ; Tell Asterisk where your DTLS cert file is dtlsprivatekey=/etc/asterisk/keys/asterisk.pem ; Tell Asterisk where your DTLS private key is dtlssetup=actpass ; Tell Asterisk to use actpass SDP parameter when setting up DTLS

 [1061] ; This will be the legacy SIP client type=friend